OctopusDeploy/Architecture/OctopusServer/Api/AspNet.md

 [ASP.NET Model Validation](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-5.0) is _disabled_ (applied in [this PR](https://github.com/OctopusDeploy/OctopusDeploy/pull/7627)), as we are relying on existing [mapping](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Server/Web/Mapping/ResourceMapper.cs) and [validation](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Core/Validation/IDocumentValidator.cs) mechanisms within Octopus to validate our resources and models.

-_TODO: Complete paragraph on incoming resource validation once an opinion is formed._

 Domain model validation was previously performed with a combination of `Rules`, `DocumentValidators`, and code within `Responders`.
-This validation should now be centralized and exercised within domain models themselves, see [Tenant's Validate](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Core/Model/Tenants/Tenant.cs) for an example.
+This validation should now be centralized and exercised within domain models themselves, see [Tenant's Validate method](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Core/Model/Tenants/Tenant.cs) for an example.

 We anticipate how we shape and validate resources will continue to change, informed by our opinions on [Domain Modelling](https://github.com/OctopusDeploy/Architecture/blob/master/OctopusServer/DomainModel.md) and the progression of our API.